stemformulas/stemformulas.github.io/README.md

 where `new-formula-name` is descriptive of the formula you're adding.

-6. Create a folder in `content/formulas/` with the name of your formula.
+2. Create a folder in `content/formulas/` with the name of your formula.
 For example, if you're adding the formula for the area of a circle, you would create a folder called `area-of-a-circle`.
 Inside this folder, create a file called `index.md` and copy the contents of `content/formulas/pythagorean-theorem/index.md` into it (any other index.md would be fine too, but this one shows how to use pictures).
 This file will contain the information about your formula.
 Change all the information until it's correct for your formula.

-7. Visit your formula's page in your browser (from step 4) and proofread it.
-Make sure you proofread the `index.md` file you've created too.
+3. Visit your formula's page in your browser (still localhost:1313) and proofread it.

-8. On the localhost:1313/formulas page, zoom in and take a screenshot of the formula (with reasonable white padding and no black lines) and save it as `preview.png` in your formula's folder.
+4. (Optional) On the localhost:1313/formulas page, zoom in and take a screenshot of the formula (with reasonable white padding and no black lines) and save it as `preview.png` in your formula's folder.
 This will be the preview image when the formula is linked on social media.
 You can look at any existing formulas folder for an example.
-Optionally, if you have Python installed, run `pip install Pillow` and `python normalize_preview_imgs.py` to make the preview image never get cut off in the social media preview image.
+Optionally, if you have Python installed, run `pip install Pillow` and `python normalize_preview_imgs.py` to size the preview image properly so it never gets cut off in the social media preview image.

-9. Push your changes to GitHub (replace `new-formula-name` with your own branch's name from step 5):
+5. Push your changes to GitHub (replace `new-formula-name` with your own branch's name from step 1):

 ```
 git status